-You can use a shower, bathtub, birthing pool, or hot compresses for easing pain.
-Some moms find that using a birthing pool for labor makes their experience much easier and relaxed.
+You can use a shower, bathtub, birthing pool, or hot compresses to ease the pain.
+Some moms find that using a birthing pool for labor makes their experience much easier and more relaxed.

 9. Active Relaxation

-Rhythmic breathing (slowly and deeply), meditation, self-hypnosis, and other relaxation techniques are excellent tools that can help get rid of the fear, tension and pain.
+Rhythmic breathing (slowly and deeply), meditation, self-hypnosis, and other relaxation techniques are excellent tools that help eliminate the fear, tension, and pain.